 What Is the Difference Between Risk Tolerance and Risk Capacity?

 Risk tolerance and risk capacity both refer to the level of risk you must take to reach your financial goals.
-Your available capital and financial resources impact risk capacity, compared to one’s risk tolerance — or willingness to endure losses.
+According to a 2022 article from ATB Financial, your available capital and financial resources impact risk capacity, compared to one’s risk tolerance — or willingness to endure losses.